Head, Shoulders, Knees and Toes: Lyrics

 This pattern continues until all the words are omitted.
 The last verse consists of no actual singing or singing all lyrics, but sometimes at a much faster tempo.

+Similar works

-There is a song that was adapted from the traditional; it uses another tune and says, "Eyes and ears", "Chin/Mouth and nose" and suggests touching the body parts as in the traditional song.
-Another alternative from the traditional starts the line with "Eyes" and includes "chin;" however, it has the words in an order that causes the motions to zig zag.
+One song was adapted from the traditional version, although it uses a different tune (Frère Jacques) with modified lyrical constructions, such as "Eyes and ears" and "Chin/Mouth and nose", and suggests touching the body parts as in the traditional song.

+Another variation starts the line with "Eyes" and includes "chin", but it has the words in an order that causes the motions to zig zag.

-Today there are many derivative songs that similarly teach the vocabulary of body parts.
-One example, using the same tune, as featured on the Kidsongs video entitled, "Boppin' with the Biggles" is as follows:
+Many derivative songs have been constructed over the years that similarly teach the vocabulary of body parts.
+One example, using the same tune, as featured on the Kidsongs video "Boppin' with the Biggles", is as follows: